BP Exploration (Caspian Sea) Limited is the operator on behalf of the Contractor Parties to the ACG Production Sharing Agreement.

 On 28 January 2014 WC production began from one of the pre-drilled wells - J05.
 The oil first passed through the newly installed processing facilities on the platform and then was exported to the Sangachal Terminal via a new in-field pipeline linked to an existing 30” subsea export pipeline.
 Production increased as the other pre-drilled wells were brought on line.

-Total WC production for the first half of 2023 was 35,000 barrels per day.
+Total WC production during 2024 was on average about 29,000 barrels per day.

 East Azeri (EA) is an offshore production, drilling and quarters (PDQ) platform located 100km off Baku coast in the Caspian Sea, at 152 metres of water depth.
 The platform has been been in operation since 2006 producing oil from the eastern part of the ACG field.